-Answer: Structural Unemployment

-- · It occurs due to a mismatch between workers' skills and current employer needs. - · Workers can't find jobs that match their qualifications, and employers can't find employees with the skills their job openings require. - · A never-ending concern as changes in the external environments of business make some skills obsolete and create demand for new skills.
+Answer: Structural unemployment occurs due to a mismatch between the skills of workers and the needs of employers.
+Workers can't find jobs that match their qualifications, and employers can't find employees with the skills their job openings require.
+Structural unemployment is an ongoing concern because changes in the external environments of business make some skills obsolete and create demand for new skills.